Skip to main content

 Peptide therapies are designed to work within this existing framework.
 They are biologically identical to or closely mimic the body’s own signaling molecules.
 By introducing specific peptides, a clinical protocol can help restore clear communication within these systems.

-For instance, certain peptides can amplify the natural signals for release, which can, in turn, improve how the body metabolizes fat and utilizes glucose.
+For instance, certain peptides can amplify the natural signals for growth hormone release, which can, in turn, improve how the body metabolizes fat and utilizes glucose.
 They are tools of restoration, aiming to tune the body’s internal communication back to a state of optimal function.
 This approach supports the body’s innate intelligence, providing the clear signals it needs to manage energy, repair tissues, and maintain a healthy metabolic balance.

 Intermediate